berivatives/bitcoin-derivatives/README.md

-# **Back of berivatives.com - an open source Bitcoin derivatives exchange**
+# **Back-end of berivatives.com - an open source Bitcoin derivatives exchange**

 **To start a dev server**

-_Start 3 redis instances at port 6379, 6380 & 6381_
+_Install &  start 3 redis instances from this fork https://github.com/berivatives/redis at port 6379, 6380 & 6381_

 `redis-server --save "" --appendonly no`